 Unlike soft lenses, RGP lenses are rigid, which allows the lens function without distorting vision, which can happen when the lens shapes itself to irregular corneas such as are found in astigmatism and keratoconus patients.
 This also helps in creating a layer of tears between the lens and cornea, functionally lessening the optical distortion from the irregular shape of the cornea.

 Hybrid contact lenses are considerably larger than conventional lenses, with a soft silicone hydrogel skirt and a rigid gas permeable center.
 The skirt rests on the cornea, enhancing comfort and security.
 The rigid gas permeable center is arched over the cornea, lowering the risk of corneal scarring and making the lens a healthy treatment option for keratoconus patients.
 The skirt also helps keep dirt and particulates from getting under the lens itself.
 The pairing of a rigid gas permeable center and a soft skirt can give patients a good combination of better vision, safety, and comfort.

 What are Scleral Lenses?

 This is important and is best answered by a visit with trained eye care specialists like Eye Care Center of Colorado Springs.
-Choosing from the wide range of great improvements over older lens types requires expertise and attention to patient needs.
+Choosing from a wide range of great improvements over older lens types requires expertise and attention to patient needs.
 An improperly chosen or fitted lens can be uncomfortable to wear for long periods and can blur vision.
-Incorrect or ill-fitting lenses can be glare-prone,inconsistent and uncomfortable to wear.
-Expert care, knowledge and experience can give you clearer, safer and more comfortable vision and Eye Care Center of Colorado specializes in exactly that.
+Incorrect or ill-fitting lenses can be glare-prone, inconsistent and uncomfortable to wear.
+Expert care, knowledge, and experience can give you a clearer, safer and more comfortable vision and Eye Care Center of Colorado specializes in exactly that.